fbpx

 72% of candidates share their reviews about the company online or with their acquaintances after the application process.
 (Just one negative word-of-mouth can snowball into something unthinkable.)

-• Lose Money and Resources
+• Lose money and resources

 Disgruntled applicants are less likely to purchase any goods or services from that company in the future, costing you tons of money.
 (Yes!
 Just like Virgin Media lost $5M)